 Definitively, the best way to enjoy that bread is in the form of toasts or open sandwich style.
 The unique hearty flavor of this bread goes well with both savory and sweet toppings, so you can really get creative and change up your toast every morning.
 Simply toast the slices first and top with your favorite garnishes.

 The old classic jam would of course be delicious, but try also combining peanut butter with banana, pumpkin seed butter with pear or coconut yogurt with strawberries.
-If looking for a savory toast, then avocado toasts with sliced tomatoes and a sprinkle of kosher would be delicious.
-I also love topping with an eggless salad for a super filling lunch.
+If looking for a savory toast, then avocado toasts with sliced tomatoes and a sprinkle of kosher salt would be delicious (or try these Mexican style black bean avocado toasts!).
+I also love topping with an eggless salad for a super filling lunch or simply spread with vegan cream cheese.
 Try also spreading a cashew ricotta with a good drizzle of balsamic vinegar and fresh basil for a delicious filling lunch.

 Once the bread has cooled down, I like to slice the whole loaf and store them in a large plastic bag or closed container in the fridge.
 It will stay fresh for up to a week if you don’t let it dry.